 Our brain seeks ways to simplify complex problems so that it can find a solution.
 The truth is that not everybody is equally gifted or well equipped to understand hard concepts.

 Therefore, while penning down any article you need to keep in mind that your readers may not be as thorough with the dictionary as you are.
+So the bottom line is that a good writer needs to know as to how to write a complex article in simple words.

 1. Tone it down a notch